sbarthelemy/arboris-python/doc/quirks.rst

 Default values
 --------------

-The one function argument default value is evaluated only once.
+The function argument default values ar'e evaluated only once.
 This makes a difference when the default is a mutable object such as a list, dictionary, or instances of most classes.
 For instance in this example

 .. testcode:: group1